Margaret Thatcher’s spouse not happy about McCartney invite

 Most hosts would be quite happy to have Paul McCartney come to a shindig.
 But that wasn't the case with Denis Thatcher in 1988 when planning a gala reception at 10 Downing Street.

-Newly released papers show that the husband of British Prime Minister Margaret Thatcher put a question mark next to the former Beatle's name on a proposed guest list he was reviewing.
+Newly released papers show that the late husband of former British Prime Minister Margaret Thatcher put a question mark next to the former Beatle's name on a proposed guest list he was reviewing.

+The papers didn't offer an explanation of why he questioned the Beatle.
+In a note, he wrote that he didn't mind inviting guests who didn't back the prime minister but questioned inviting those who had criticized his wife in public.

+"Whilst I accept of course that not everyone who comes to our receptions are necessarily on 'our' side I find it both unpleasant and embarrassing to entertain those who publicly insult the PM," he said.

-The papers show he also questioned the inclusion of naturalist David Attenborough and singer Shirley Bassey.
+The documents show he also questioned the inclusion of naturalist David Attenborough, track star Sebastian Coe, and singer Shirley Bassey, best known for the "Goldfinger" title track.

+He had no problem with other prominent figures, including composer Andrew Lloyd-Webber and actress Judi Dench.
+It also showed he approved the inclusion of Rolf Harris, a popular TV entertainer who decades later was convicted of sexually abusing young girls.

+The newly released papers also show that Margaret Thatcher loaned her teddy bear to the Teddy Bear Museum in Stratford-upon-Avon in 1988 so that it could be put on display.

 Comments